Awards and Accomplishments

 About Dr. Daniel Kelly

-Dr. Daniel Kelly, a board-certified neurosurgeon, is the Director and one of the founders of the Pacific Neuroscience Institute, Director of the Pacific Brain Tumor Center and Pacific Pituitary Disorders Center, and is Professor of Neurosurgery at Saint John’s Cancer Institute at Providence Saint John’s Health Center.
+Dr. Daniel Kelly, a board-certified neurosurgeon, is the Director and one of four founders of the Pacific Neuroscience Institute®, Director of the Pacific Brain Tumor Center and Pacific Pituitary Disorders Center, and Professor of Neurosurgery at Saint John’s Cancer Institute at Providence Saint John’s Health Center.
+He also serves as President and CEO of the PNI Foundation.

-Dr. Kelly has authored over 130 peer-reviewed publications and 40 book chapters, a majority of which focus on surgical outcomes and techniques, patient satisfaction and complication avoidance for a wide range of brain tumors including meningiomas, pituitary adenomas, craniopharyngiomas, Rathke’s cleft cysts, chordomas, sinonasal carcinomas and olfactory neuroblastomas.
-His current tumor-related research interests include refining endoscopic keyhole surgical approaches, enhancing post-operative quality of life, pituitary hormonal function, and identifying targetable biomarkers and other novel tumor treatments.
+He has authored over 150 peer-reviewed publications and 40 book chapters, a majority of which focus on surgical outcomes and techniques, patient satisfaction and complication avoidance for a wide range of brain tumors including meningiomas, pituitary adenomas, craniopharyngiomas, Rathke’s cleft cysts, and clival chordomas.
+His current tumor-related research interests include refining endoscopic keyhole surgical approaches, enhancing post-operative quality of life and optimizing pituitary hormonal function.

-Dr. Kelly is a graduate of Claremont McKenna College, Georgetown University School of Medicine and completed neurosurgical residency training in 1993 at George Washington University Medical Center.
-He was Professor of Neurosurgery and Vice-Chief of Clinical Affairs for the UCLA Division of Neurosurgery until 2007 when he joined JWCI and Providence Saint John’s Health Center, where he currently serves on the Saint John’s Board of Directors and is Chief of Neurosurgery.
+Dr. Kelly is a graduate of Claremont McKenna College, Georgetown University School of Medicine, and completed neurosurgical residency training in 1993 at George Washington University Medical Center.
+He was Professor of Neurosurgery and Vice-Chief of Clinical Affairs for the UCLA Division of Neurosurgery until 2007 when he joined Saint John’s Health Center and the Saint John’s Cancer Institute.

 Pacific Neuroscience Institute